 Ring 2 Doorbell

-The package of the doorbell includes all the necessary equipment to complete the installation process.
-In order to activate your doorbell, make sure to download the ‘Ring’ mobile application on your smartphone.
+The doorbell pack includes all the necessary equipment to complete the installation process.
+In order to activate your doorbell, simply download the ‘Ring’ mobile application on your smartphone.
 From there, it’ll guide you through the whole process.

-If you’re interested in how it’s done, I’ve included a wonderful vide uploaded by Ring.
+If you’re interested in how it’s done, I’ve included a wonderful video uploaded by Ring.
 It explains the whole thing in under 5 minutes.

-If you still encounter any issues during the setup, make sure to read the user’s manual.
+If you still encounter any issues during the setup, refer to the user manual.
 It’s well-written.
-Alternatively, reach out to the support team of Ring.
+Alternatively, reach out to the Ring support team.
 Those people are superb and will help with any issues you might be facing.